mbhulin/OrientTutorialSimple/database_schema.md

 ```console.bat <path-to-command-file>/CreateDB.txt``` on Windows or
 ```console.sh <path-to-command-file>/CreateDB.txt``` on Linux

+If you like, you can download the complete file with the Console commands to create the database schema: [CreateDB.txt](CreateDB.txt).

 ## Insert some Sample Data into the Database
 To insert data into the database there are again three possibilities:
 * Use **Studio** to create a new vertex interactively or with SQL